Resident workers - Method of travel to work - All industries

 |Resident workers method of travel to work|

-In 2016, there were 52 resident workers who caught public transport to work (train, bus, tram or ferry) in Cook Shire, compared with 1,031 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 52 resident workers who caught public transport to work (train, bus, tram or ferry) in the Cook Shire, compared with 1,042 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the resident workers in the Cook Shire shows that 3.0% used public transport, while 60.4% used a private vehicle, compared with 0.0% and 82.1% respectively in Other Services.
+Analysis of the method of travel to work of the resident workers in the Cook Shire shows that 3.0% used public transport, while 61.0% used a private vehicle, compared with 0% and 82.1% respectively in Other Services within the Cook Shire.

-The major differences between the method of travel to work of the resident workers of the Cook Shire and Other Services were:
+The major differences between the method of travel to work of the resident workers in the Cook Shire and the Other Services workforce were:

-- A larger percentage of resident workers travelled to work by Did not go to work (7.9% compared to 0.0%)
+- A larger percentage of resident workers who did not go to work (7.9% compared to 0%)

-- A larger percentage of resident workers travelled to work by Worked at home (7.0% compared to 0.0%)
+- A larger percentage of resident workers who worked at home (7.0% compared to 0%)

-- A smaller percentage of resident workers travelled to work by Car, as passenger (5.9% compared to 12.8%)
+- A smaller percentage of resident workers who travelled by car, as passenger (5.9% compared to 12.8%)

-The largest changes in the method of travel of work of the resident workers in the Cook Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Cook Shire between 2011 and 2016 were: